Tayergo/picofetch-linux/README.md

 https://github.com/Dyzean because they didn't wanna actually go to this repo and do something ig. they just suggested shit on discord
 __________________________________________________________________
-Programs used for developing picofetch

-nano (text editor) mainly used for local coding/bug-fixing, which I then implement into the repo via the github file editor.